gsmarshall/gsmarshall.github.io/rp_malcomb/RP-Malcomb-Report.md

 Upon a closer inspection of the data, our main source of uncertainty centered on how to numerically quantify the “disaster coping strategy” component of the livelihood sensitivity score.
 The closest thing Malcomb gives to a description is the “use of natural resources for coping with disasters” (Malcomb et al. 2014).
 We chose to quantify this using the self-employment source of income category in the FEWSNET data and categorized anything that seemed like “use of natural resources,” such as charcoal production, firewood, grass, and the sale of wild foods.
 However, this is a pretty large source of uncertainty in our analysis because we have very little information as to how Malcomb quantified this factor of livelihood sensitivity.

-It is also important to reiterate the levels of uncertainty apparent in all geographic representations (Longley et al. 2005).
-The data used for the replication is based on a specific conception of the real world, and each of the various data sources have a specific level of error within them.
-Furthermore, the aggregation of data from the household level into the village level, and later into traditional authorities can lead to uncertainty in representation.

 ## Discussion

 While we had some success reproducing Malcomb et al.’s classification of adaptive capacity, our attempt to reproduce the original authors’ assessment of climate vulnerability encountered significant challenges, largely stemming from the lack of code or a clear workflow in the original report.
 Inconsistencies and vagueness in the writing of the original report exacerbated the uncertainty introduced by the lack of code or workflow.
 Finally, in trying to reconstruct the authors’ definitions of livelihood sensitivity indicators we found significant concerns with the original study’s use and representation of that data.